Real stories that show how our virtual healthcare services change lives and strengthen your brand.

 There are several actions you can take to help your skin and keep eczema at bay:

-• Avoid soap: soap contains sodium lauryl sulphate (SLS) which is great for bubbles but not so good for eczema.
-Use a moisturising cream instead – it feels a bit odd to begin with, but you’ll get used to it
+soap contains sodium lauryl sulphate (SLS) which is great for bubbles but not so good for eczema.
+Use a moisturising cream instead – it feels a bit odd to begin with, but you’ll get used to it.

-• Gently wash every day: this allows you to see what needs attention, cleans the bugs away, and makes moisturising easier
+this allows you to see what needs attention, cleans the bugs away, and makes moisturising easier.

-• Moisturise – the more the better!
 There is no one best moisturiser….
 The best one is the one you use the most.
-The worst thing about moisturising is it takes time, so do what you can
+The worst thing about moisturising is it takes time, so do what you can.

-• Eat healthily: Foods are not common eczema triggers.
-In young children, they may be, but you could expect other symptoms too so you should consult a GP if you think a food is causing eczema
+Foods are not common eczema triggers.
+In young children, they may be, but you could expect other symptoms too so you should consult a GP if you think a food is causing eczema.

-• Use your x-ray specs: know the areas that flare-up most and keep on top of them.
-Be conscious that even when the eczema seems invisible and stops itching, it’s still there
+Know the areas that flare-up most and keep on top of them.
+Be conscious that even when the eczema seems invisible and stops itching, it’s still there.

-• Don’t be afraid of steroid creams and ointments: when needed and used properly, steroids are often the most effective tool we have.
-You’ll need a prescription and some advice first, so see your GP for tailored advice and treatment options
+When needed and used properly, steroids are often the most effective tool we have.
+You’ll need a prescription and some advice first, so see your GP for tailored advice and treatment options.

-• Consider the area: some skin (like eyelids) is very thin, whilst some (hands, feet) is much thicker, so the type of creams and ointments needed changes depending on this and how bad the eczema is
+some skin (like eyelids) is very thin, whilst some (hands, feet) is much thicker, so the type of creams and ointments needed changes depending on this and how bad the eczema is.

 If standard eczema treatments aren’t controlling things well, there may be an infection.
 Seeing a GP will help you understand your personal eczema journey.
 For example, you may have a type of eczema caused by coming into contact with something so you might need patch testing.